Multifidelity linear regression for scientific machine learning from scarce data: Background

-Because $\hat\beta^{(n)}$ estimated from scarce data (small $n$) has high variance, estimates from scarce data are likely to be far from the $\beta^*$ given by~\eqref{eq: exact beta} which minimizes the expected square error of the model.
+Since $\hat\beta^{(n)}$ estimated from scarce data (small $n$) has high variance, estimates from scarce data are likely to be far from the $\beta^*$ given by~\eqref{eq: exact beta}.
 From \cref{eq: conditional variance}, we see that this in turn leads to learned model predictions that are less accurate in expectation because they are likely to be far from predictions of the ideal model defined by $\beta^*$.
 The goal of this paper is to introduce a multifidelity training strategy that uses data from both cheap low-fidelity models and the expensive high-fidelity model to reduce the variance of the estimated regression coefficients $\hat\beta$ while guaranteeing unbiasedness of the estimators.
 This in turn will lead to learned model predictions with lower variance and thus higher expected accuracy.